What happens when you finally close the marketing loop, and how do you get there?

 The marketing strategies that life sciences organizations employ progress and mature over time based on the way they understand their customers’ needs.
 What often starts as best-guess tactics becomes more finely tuned as client insights and data are organized and become actionable.
 Most organizations are able to move from strategies informed by anecdotal success to some data-driven tactics.
 However, the most successful organizations take their marketing operations a step further by integrating their insights and data into the omnichannel adoption of a Closed Loop Marketing system.

-Expected Insights and Outcomes of a Closed Loop Marketing System
+Expected Insights and Outcomes of a Closed Loop Marketing System in Pharma

 A Closed Loop Marketing (CLM) system begins with a series of hypotheses about target customer behavior and preferences, which inform marketing strategies and their associated tactics.
 In practice, it essentially means shared communications and alignment between sales and marketing teams.